NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 ### Column Water Vapor

-Retrieving atmospheric column water vapor from Landsat8 TIRS data based on the modified split-window covariance and variance ratio (MSWCVR).
+Retrieving atmospheric CWV from Landsat8 TIRS data based on the modified split-window covariance and variance ratio (MSWCVR).

+Algorithm Coefficients (overview of Section 3.1)

+1. The CWV is divided into 5 sub-ranges with an overlap of 0.5 g/cm2 between 2 adjacent sub-ranges: [0.0, 2.5], [2.0, 3.5], [3.0, 4.5],
+   [4.0, 5.5] and [5.0, 6.3] g/cm2.

+3. The CWV is retrieved from a modified split-window covariance and variance ratio method.

+4. However, given the somewhat unsuccessful CWV retrieval, a group of coefficients for the entire CWV range is calculated to ensure the spatial continuity of the LST product.

 #### Modified Split-Window Covariance-Variance Method